-At a minimum, all applicable engines subject to this condition shall comply with emission standards (in terms of g/kW-hr) equal to or cleaner than EPA Tier 1 marine engine emission standards (for Category 1 and Category 2 Marine Engines) contained within 40 C.F.R. part 60 subpart IIII.
+At a minimum, all applicable engines subject to this condition shall comply with emission standards (in terms of g/kW-hr) equal to or cleaner than EPA Tier 1 marine engine emission standards (for Category 1 and Category 2 Marine Engines) for NO_X , HC, CO, and PM contained within 40 C.F.R. part 60 subpart IIII.